HashNuke/realm/README.md

-# Realm (WORK IN PROGRESS)
+# Realm

-Realm is a simple database-independent model layer in Elixir with validation functions and attribute tracking.
+Realm is a simple model layer in Elixir with validation functions and attribute tracking.

-It does not provide any saving mechanism.
-It is left to the user to implement whatever is convinient.
+It is database-independent.
+Any interaction with databases are left to be implemented by the user (if required).

 ## Usage